 Confused?
 Here are some suggestions:

-- When you rent gear ask to use different options during your stay so you can see which one is working best for you – if you find something you like make a note of the manufacturer, model and size.
+- When you rent gear, ask to use different options during your stay so you can see which one is working best for you – if you find something you like, make a note of the manufacturer, model and size.
 Ask if you can purchase it there or if they know where it is available.

 - In the dive store, before you buy any item, take your time and try on plenty of different models – make it clear to the sales staff what type of diving you will be doing and what your requirements are.

-- If you are a “travelling diver”, buy a wetsuit combination that gives you several options for different water temperatures.
+- If you are a “traveling diver”, buy a wetsuit combination that gives you several options for different water temperatures.
 A good 5mm wetsuit with a 3mm shortie covers most eventualities; the shortie for tropical water, the 5mm for temperate waters and the 3mm shortie over the 5mm for cooler waters.

 - Pro Discounts – At Crystal Divers we offer a pro discount on gear in our shop.
 Show your Divemaster or Instructor card and we’ll happily discount your purchases!
 If you are taking your PADI Divemaster program with us we also include free equipment hire which gives you the chance to use items over a period of time and then buy the same items which you like best though our store – complete with your pro discount!

 - Step by Step Purchasing: Keep it in mind that you do not need to buy a full set of gear.
 It’s easy with scuba equipment to gradually accumulate your set.
+We have guides on how to pick the perfect fins, mask, BCD and computer.
+Take a look through and see what seems like the best first purchase for you!

 Safety First!
 Always make sure that you buy from a reputable dealer and follow any manufacturers’ instructions.